fcapovilla/caporss/README.md

 ## Installation

-### localhost (development)

-This procedure will run CapoRSS in development mode using an SQLite database
+This procedure will run CapoRSS in development mode using an SQLite database.
+Other installation methods can be found in the [installation](doc/install.textile) documentation file.

 1. Install Ruby 2.1.0
 2. Install the "bundler" Ruby gem using this command: